anandsonivs/ai-guidelines/dev-pm-collaboration.md

-# Developer-PM Collaboration with Cursor IDE
+# Developer-PM Collaboration Guidelines

-This guide focuses on establishing effective collaboration between developers and product managers using Cursor IDE, ensuring prototype code can be seamlessly transformed into production-ready implementations.
+This guide focuses on establishing effective collaboration between developers and product managers, ensuring prototype code can be seamlessly transformed into production-ready implementations.

 ## Shared Understanding